 Dear Seeker of Truth,

-The Bahá'í Faith is an independent World Religion with over 6 million adherents worldwide; about 150,000 in the United States, and about 700 in Utah.
+The Bahá'í Faith is an independent World Religion with over 6 million adherents worldwide; about 150,000 in the United States, and about 700 or so in Utah.

-The Faith was founded in 1863 by Bahá'u'lláh (baw-haw-ool-law), which in Arabic means "The Glory of God".
+The Faith was founded in 1863 in Baghdad, Iraq, by Bahá'u'lláh (baw-haw-ool-LAHHH), which in Arabic means "The Glory of God".
 He was born as Mirza Husein-Ali Nuri; a nobleman in Persia (Iran), in 1817.
 He was a direct descendant of King Cyrus of Persia and King David of Israel.
 He died in Akka, Palestine (now Israel), in 1892.

-In 1891, Bahá'u'lláh (baw-haw-ool-law) climbed Mount Carmel, in the Holy Land, an announced that He was the Son of Man; the promised incarnation of the Holy Ghost (Spirit of Truth).
+In 1891, Bahá'u'lláh (baw-haw-ooL-LAHHH) climbed Mount Carmel, in the Holy Land, an announced that He was the Son of Man; the promised incarnation of the Holy Ghost (Spirit of Truth).

 1: The Spirit of TruthWe believe that Bahá'u'lláh (1817-1892) was the Incarnation of the Holy Ghost or Spirit of Truth.

-Bahá'u'lláh was exiled to Baghdad, and later to Akka Palestine (Israel).
-He made Himself known to the world-at-large in April of 1891; when He climbed Mount Carmel and recited His "Tablet of Carmel"; His announcement to all mankind that He was the promised "Son of Man" and "Spirit of Truth" now come to teach Mankind "all things" they needed to know about establishing the Kingdom of God on Earth.
+Bahá'u'lláh a leader of what was considered a "heretical" and "anti-Islamic" sect (cult).
+Therefore, He was exiled to Baghdad, and later to Akka Palestine (Israel).
+He made Himself known to the world-at-large in February of 1891; when He climbed Mount Carmel and recited His "Tablet of Carmel"; His announcement to all mankind that He was the promised "Son of Man" and "Spirit of Truth" now come to teach Mankind "all things" they needed to know about establishing the Kingdom of God on Earth.

 His followers are called Bahá'ís (baw-highzz); meaning "belonging to Glory".

-There are about 5 million Baha'is in the world today, in 120 countries.
+There are about 5 to 6 million Baha'is in the world today, in 120 countries.
 There are about 150,000 Bahá'ís in the United States, and about 700 or so in Utah.
-There are Bahá'í Communities (congregations) in Salt Lake Valley, Ogden, Layton, and Logan.
-There are two Bahá'í Centers (meetinghouses) in Salt Lake City, East Mill Creek, and one in Logan (Cache Valley).
-The Centers include small bookstores and free lending libraries of Bahá'í books.
+There are Bahá'í Communities (congregations) in the following Utah cities and areas:

 Bahá'ís believe in God, and in the "Manifestatations of God"; major Prophets which include Moses, Jesus, Muhammad, Krishna, Zoroaster, Buddha, and Bahá'u'lláh (to name a few).
 Each Manifestation of God brings a unique Message to Humanity from our Creator, and has a distinct Divine Mission to fulfill.